WHaverals/IntroDH-Fall2024/_modules/week-12.md

   <div markdown="1">
 - **No live class** will be held for this session.
 - **Instead, submit a 4~5 minute work-in-progress video presentation** detailing the current state of your final assignment.
 This is an opportunity to share ideas, express doubts, and gather feedback from your peers and instructor.
-- **What to include in your presentation**
-  - Consider addressing the following points:
+- **Consider addressing the following points in your presentation**
   1. Narrative/research question/hypothesis/reasons why your project is important
   2. Dataset identification and collection/potential issues with the data (with or without solutions)
   3. DH methods/tools/frameworks that you are considering implementing
   4. Challenges you are facing
 - **Submission guidelines**
   - Videos must be uploaded to the designated folder (referenced on Slack, link coming soon!) by <a style="color: #ee6374;">11:59 PM on Dec 4</a>.
   - Name your file as: `Lastname_Firstname_PresentationTitle.mov|mp4|...`.